 Medicine is a stressful business!
 Working as a doctor in a hospital comes with many inherent pressures, uncertainties and risks at the best of times.
 Throw a global pandemic into the mix and things get a thousand times worse.
 The good news is that, despite the considerable challenges healthcare professionals are facing right now, they are increasingly being recognised for their resilience in the face of adversity and more support options are available than ever before (see end of blog for a couple of great resources!).

-On Tuesday 6th July at 8pm, my good friend and colleague Dr. Rachel Morris (ex-GP turned executive coach and podcast host) and I, will be co-hosting a webinar for hospital doctors all about how to manage stress and anxiety during these difficult times.
 In this blog I would like to introduce some of the key themes we will be talking about and offer some simple tips and techniques for you to start managing your stress and anxiety today!

 First things first